Level: Intermediate & Advanced

 Want to set up a micro bakery?
 Or you are already a baker and you want to refine your techniques …This course is suitable for both professionals and for more advanced students.

-Adam Pagor will be showing us how he has one of the best known micro bakeries in the UK, producing 200 loaves a day from humble beginnings in his dining room.
+Our Guest tutor, Adam Pagor will be showing us how he has one of the best known micro bakeries in the UK, producing 200 loaves a day from humble beginnings in his dining room.
 We focus on two things in this course…how to set up a micro bakery and how to get really great professional standard sourdough bread.
 The holy, or should I say holey grail of sourdough is to have an open crumb.
 To get a more open, holey crumb means working with higher hydration dough and a production schedule that works.

 On higher hydration: adding more water means that the way you handle the dough changes, the speed at which it ferments changes, and the larger the holes the trickier it can be to get right, so we’ve brought in one of our favourite bakers, Adam Pagor, who is a production baker, to teach this two day class, because baking high hydration sourdough is what he does every day.
 You can follow his Instagram feed here …